Son of the Bride

-Son of the Bride (El hijo de la novia) is a 2001 Argentine comedy-drama film directed by Juan José Campanella and written by Campanella and Fernando Castets.
+Son of the Bride (El hijo de la novia) is a 2001 comedy-drama film directed by Juan José Campanella and written by Campanella and Fernando Castets.
 The executive producers were Juan Vera and Juan Pablo Galli, and it was produced by Adrián Suar.
 It stars Ricardo Darín, Héctor Alterio, Norma Aleandro, Eduardo Blanco and Natalia Verbeke.

 The film was nominated for an Academy Award for Best Foreign Language Film and won the Silver Condor for Best Film.

 Plot

 Rafael Belvedere's (Ricardo Darín) mother Norma (Norma Aleandro) suffers from Alzheimer's disease and he has not seen her in a year.
 Rafael sees his father Nino (Héctor Alterio) frequently but his friends rarely.
 He's fielding offers to sell the restaurant he runs in Buenos Aires, but changes his mind because it was started by his mother and father and has been in the family for years.
 His childhood friend Juan Carlos (Eduardo Blanco), who he has not seen for twenty years, drops by the restaurant and renews their old friendship, demonstrating the fact that he has become an actor.